Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a

 The kalanchoe is native to tropical and subtropical climates and can be successfully grown outdoors in USDA hardiness zones 10 and 11.
 The plant blooms best in 65–85 degrees Fahrenheit and is quite susceptible to cold and frost.

 - Select a planting location that will receive indirect sunlight.
 Kalanchoe exposed to too much direct sunlight will become damaged and dry out.

 - Plant the kalanchoe in well-draining soil.
 Consider a 60:40 peat moss to perlite ratio to allow for periods of dryness.
-Only water the plant if the top 1 inch of soil is dry; kalanchoe are susceptible to root rot when exposed to standing water.
+Only water the plant if the top one inch of soil is dry; kalanchoe is susceptible to root rot when exposed to standing water.

 - Keep plants trim by deadheading blooms and cutting off leggy growth to keep the plant compact and growing upright.